 What is the Smith College acceptance rate?

-The Smith College acceptance rate was 32.46% for the class of 2025.
-This means that Smith College admitted approximately 33 students for every 100 that applied.
-For additional data on the application numbers, refer to Smith’s Common Data Set 2020-2021.
-The 32.46% Smith acceptance rate indicates that admission for Smith College enrollment is competitive.
+The Smith College acceptance rate was 19% for the class of 2027.
+This means that Smith College admitted approximately 19 students for every 100 that applied.
+The 19% Smith acceptance rate indicates that admission for Smith College enrollment is quite competitive.
+In fact, the Smith acceptance rate dropped significantly from 23% in 2022 and 30% in 2021.

 If you’re serious about attending, one way to increase the Smith College acceptance rate is to apply by the Early Decision deadline.
-Of the 513 students who applied early for Smith College enrollment, 295 were admitted, yielding a 57.5% acceptance rate.
+Students often have a better chance of gaining admission by applying Early Decision as the acceptance rates tend to be higher than Regular Decision.
 However, you should only select this deadline if you are 100% sure you will attend, as it is legally binding.

 Explaining college acceptance rates